 Most imitations marketed come primarily in powder or tincture form.
 Imitation Shilajit Resins, on a massive rise.
 It has to do with the fact that two Western companies launched genuine resin products.
 The counterfeiters answered with imitation resins within less than one year.

 Pürblack is a genuine Live Resin high-quality resin.
 We intentionally offer Pürblack as a Resin, not as a powder.
 We do not claim fulvic/humic acid content greater than 4%.
 Due to our commitment to transparency, we have fully disclosed all available certificates of analysis, as well as testing and patent information.
 For more information, we invite you to examine our Independent Laboratory Tests and Commitment to Transparency pages.
 We encourage any company offering Shilajit for sale in the US to disclose all the technical data mentioned on our Commitment to Transparency page, about their product offerings.

 The traditional form of any mineral pitch (this includes Shilajit, Moomiyo, and Salajeet) is a Resin, not a powder.
 There are several reasons modern manufacturers choose to offer powdered products, rather than the traditional and natural form.
-One reason is to be able to offer Mineral Pitch (shilajit, moomiyo, salajeet) in capsules, compounded with other formulations.
+One reason is to be able to offer Mineral Pitch in capsules, compounded with other formulations.
 For the consumer, the major downside of such powders and encapsulations is that it is easy for an unscrupulous or uninformed manufacturer to “economize” by adding relatively inexpensive powdered fillers to a product.
 For example, powdered Shilajit is often cut with fulvic acid powder – not only reducing the amount of valuable Shilajit, but also allowing claims of very high fulvic acid content.

-While a high fulvic acid content may have some value on its own, claiming that this makes for a superior product is bogus.
-One must understand that the most important value of the ashless humic acids in Shilajit and Moomiyo, has been found to be the role of such acids role as carriers of one of Shilajit’s extremely active and valuable classes of constituents, dibenzo-alpha-pyrones.
+While a high shilajit fulvic acid content may have some value on its own, claiming that this makes for a superior product is bogus.
+One must understand that the most important value is the ashless humic acids which has been found to be the role of such acids role as carriers of one of Shilajit’s extremely active and valuable classes of constituents, dibenzo-alpha-pyrones.

 Sometimes Shilajit is offered as part of herbal extract formulations or tinctures.
 The change of form in such cases is justified.
 It is important to understand, though, what kind of Shilajit was used in such a product – sometimes an imitation “ Shilajit” product is used.
 Further, it is important to understand the quantity of or the Resin used in a tincture or a powdered formulation.
 An ethical manufacturer of tinctures or herbal formulations will disclose fully this information, expressing the weight of the Shilajit, Moomiyo or Salajeet as a fraction of the overall product, and making available a separate Certificate of Analysis for the Shilajit used.